 Coping Strategies and Lifestyle Modifications for Managing Psychomotor Agitation

-- Mindfulness practises – Guided meditation, progressive muscle relaxation
+- Mindfulness practices – Guided meditation, progressive muscle relaxation

 - Regular Exercise – Walking, yoga or swimming to release excess energy